Search String

 PC Xenon 2 supports keyboard and joystick controls.
 PC Xenon 2 lacks the Megablast / Bomb the Bass intro of the ST/Amiga versions as well as the cool electrocuting white-strobe Zapper effect.
 However, the screen-scrolling is smoother than the ST/Amiga versions.

 The PC version of Xenon 2 was distributed on 1x 3.5" 720 kB DD diskette.
-The hard disk drive install size is 836 kbytes (36 files).
+The hard disk drive install size is 836 kbytes and consists of 36 files.

 Indexes: